Equilibrare/Machine-Learning/README.md

 # Machine-Learning

 # Machine Learning Home Agriculture Monitoring System
-We'll use TensorFlow 2 to create an image classification model, train it with a leaf disease dataset, and convert it to TensorFlow Lite using post-training quantization.
+We'll use TensorFlow 2.15.0 to create an anxiety detection model, training it with a Twitter dataset, and convert it to TensorFlow Lite using post-training quantization.

-The model is based on a pre-trained version of MobileNet V2.
+The model is using Tensorflow
+based on a pre-trained version of MobileNet V2.
 We'll start by retraining only the classification layers, reusing MobileNet's pre-trained feature extractor layers.
 Then we'll fine-tune the model by updating weights in some of the feature extractor layers.
 This type of transfer learning is much faster than training the entire model from scratch.

 Once it's trained, we'll use post-training quantization to convert all parameters to int8 format, which reduces the model size and increases inferencing speed.
 This format is also required for compatibility on the TFlite in android.